datacamp/authoring/docs/mobile/exercises/README.md

       feedback: "`print()` will output all of whatever is between the parentheses, not just the last part."
 ```

+> #### info:Note
-The rendered exercise type depends largely on the distractors block.
-In the
+> The rendered exercise type depends on the distractors block.

-example above, the use of the `distractor_output` field indicates this exercise
+In the example above, the use of the `distractor_output` field indicates this
-will be a select output exercise.
+exercise will be a select output exercise.

 Other distractor types will result in different exercise types: